Last Updated on

 Users can also install a 280mm radiator on the top and a 240 on the front.
 For a case of this price, this is one of the best traits one could think of.
 In addition to that, you also have a 5.25” drive bay that helps you put a device there if you want to.

-The most surprising inclusion is the front panel Type C connector; surprising because this case is certainly aimed at those who want to save money, but having this feature is a great addition.
+The most surprising inclusion is the front panel Type C connector because this case is certainly aimed at those who want to save money, and there are many expensive cases that don't come with this feature.

 If you do have a large graphics card, do not worry, as it will fit without any issue.

 All in all, the SilverStone (RL05BR-W) is a lot more impressing than I thought it would be.
-Especially when you take into the account of the casing being a budget oriented case.
+Especially when you take into the account of the casing being a budget-oriented product.

 - Great value for money.